 - Shallots: or substitute with onion as a last resort

-- Fish sauce: a common ingredient used in Southeast Asian cooking made of fish oils and salt that lends a very deep umami flavor!
+- Fish Sauce: a common ingredient used in Southeast Asian cooking made of fish oils and salt that lends a very deep umami flavor!
+Or substitute with regular soy sauce to taste.

 Note: Most Asian grocers will carry these ingredients.
 You may find some at your select grocery store or online, like on Amazon.